-- Governments around the world spend approximately USD 9.5 trillion in public contracts every year. - This represents around 7%-20% of a country's GDP
+- Governments around the world spend approximately USD 9.5 trillion in public contracts every year. - This represents around 6%-20% of a country's GDP.

-MAPS is an international standard and the universal tool to evaluate any public procurement system anywhere in the world.
+MAPS is an international standard and the universal tool to evaluate public procurement systems anywhere in the world.

-- For all public procurement systems
+- For all public procurement sustems

 - At any level of government

 - For any country, regardless of the level of development